 The star performers

-Commercial contracts; Commercial litigation; Commercial property: general; Commercial property: retail; Employment: employers; Flotations: small and mid-cap; M&A: smaller deals, up to £50m; Media and entertainment (including media finance); Mining and minerals; Property litigation; Property finance.
+Commercial contracts; Commercial litigation; Commercial property; Construction; Employment: employers; Flotations: small and mid-cap; M&A: smaller deals, up to £50m; Media and entertainment (including media finance); Property finance; Property litigation.

 A day in the life of...